yeshg/RL-experiments/Notes/Reinforcement Learning Key Concepts.md

 ## Bellman Equations

 All four of the value function variants obey special self-consistency equations called **Bellman Equations**.
-The basic idea behind the bellman equations is *the value of your starting point is the reward you expect to get from being there plus the value of wherever you land next*.
+The basic idea behind the bellman equations is *<u>the value of your starting point is the reward you expect to get from being there plus the value of wherever you land next</u>*.

 Bellman equations for on-policy value functions are